What Are the 10 Hiking Essentials?

-You need to always carry a first-aid kit.
-You also need to know how to use it.
+It’s really important to carry a first-aid kit in your pack and know how to use it.
 The size of your first-aid kit will depend on the number of people in your group, how long you’re hiking for, and the risk involved in your adventure.

-In the event you need to perform an emergency repair, the proper tools will save you not only your time and energy, they'll also save your sanity.
-A good knife or multitool is so versatile that it should be in your backpack every time you hike.
+A good knife or multi-tool is so versatile that it should be in your backpack every time you hike.
 They’re handy for repairing gear, preparing food, and building fires and shelters.

-You should also bring a small gear repair kit.
+Another piece of gear to throw in your backpack is a small repair kit.
 Your kit should include duct tape, zip ties, safety pins, cordage, and fabric repair tape.
-You should also include repair parts for your gear (water filer, tent, stove, etc).
+You should also include repair parts for your gear (water filter, tent, stove, etc).
 The more remote the area you’re exploring, the more in-depth your repair kit should be.

 Enough food doesn’t mean you need to pack full meals for breakfast, lunch, and dinner.
 Instead, bring things like high-energy bars and dry food like nuts or jerky.
 You just need enough to keep yourself going.

 I looove water.
 People always look at me weird when I say it’s my favourite drink.
 Too often I see people hiking without any water and I just want to shake them!
 Staying properly hydrated on your hikes is sooo important.